 Dr. Christina Davy (PI).
 Assistant Professor, Carleton University.
 Christina’s research integrates disease ecology, behavioural ecology, and conservation genomics to inform the recovery of species at risk, especially bats, amphibians and reptiles.
-She serves on the Board of Directors for the Canadian Herpetological Society and as a jurisdictional member of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).
+She previously worked as a research scientist with the Government of Ontario, and served as a jurisdictional member of the Committee on the Status of Endangered Wildlife in Canada.
+Christina also serves on the Board of Directors for the Canadian Herpetological Society.